 The Alfred R. Kitzhaber (ARK) Rhetoric Society is a collection of students studying rhetoric at the graduate and undergraduate levels.
 We meet quarterly to discuss selected readings and works-in-progress on rhetorical theory, discourse analysis, and composition and literacy.
 Our goal is to create a space for rhetoric studies at the University of Oregon by sharing the value of this work in its many forms.
 We collaborate with other student organizations on campus to increase awareness of rhetoric across disciplines and in various public arenas.
-If interested in ARK, please contact (June Manuel (jmanuel@uoregon.edu) or Paul Kratwell (pkratwe2@uoregon.edu).
+If interested in ARK, please contact the Director of Graduate Studies, Prof. Mary Wood.

-Inclusive Pedagogies Reading Group
+Inclusive Pedagogies (Interdisciplinary) Reading Group

 The Inclusive Pedagogies Reading Group meets twice a term to read and discuss current composition theory and research in support of student writers from diverse backgrounds.
 No preparation is required.
 We read together and then discuss at the meeting.
 All are invited.
-Contact Emily Simnitt (esimnitt@uoregon.edu) with questions.
+Contact Jenée Wilde (jenee@uoregon.edu) and Kate Myers (kmyers@uoregon.edu).